 Every country has its own rules about how to tip, and it can be hard to keep up.
 In Greece, giving a tip is not required.

-However, it is always nice to leave a tip when you can, especially if the food and service were great and you have the money.
+However, leaving a tip when possible is always lovely, especially if the food and service are great and you have the money.

 A good general rule of thumb is to tip about five to 10 percent at a restaurant.
 But check the receipt to make sure that a service charge hasn’t already been added to the bill.
 If that’s the case, there’s no need to tip.